12 Key Trucking Company Bookkeeping Tips and Best Practices

 8. Claim Your Per Diems Correctly

-Per diems are tax deductions that cover meals at a standard amount, versus having to track and deduct actual costs for meals.
+Per diems are tax deductions that cover meals at a standard amount vs having to track and deduct actual costs for meals.
 It’s important to claim your per diems correctly to reduce your gross income, resulting in less money owed to the IRS.
 To qualify for a per diem deduction, you must be away from home for the night.

 You have two options for deducting the cost of meals and lodging—either by how many days and nights you were on the road or with your receipts.
 You can deduct the greater of 80% of the per diem rate for each day or deduct 80% of the total expenses for the receipts you have collected throughout your trip.
 You must select one of these options for each year.
 It’s also essential to keep proper documentation on hand in case you’re ever audited by the IRS.